mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 Also: Some idiot (i.e. me) coded the 0/1-ness as (linear-01) rather than (logistic-01)
-  v16 : Rerun with hard01 applied in middle (and compare to sigmoid version)
+  v16 : Rerun with hard01 applied in middle (and compare to sigmoid version) v17 : Rerun with sigmoid driving the embedding equation (and compare to hard01 for penalty)